 Are you a die-hard green cleaner?
-Well, if you’ve been following our blog White Lotus is an eco-friendly cleaning company.
-We use green cleaning products safe for you and the environment.
+Well, if you’ve been following our blog, White Lotus is a green cleaning company.
+We use eco-friendly house cleaning products safe for you and the environment.
 Want to learn what’s really in your cleaning products and the health effects associated with hazardous toxins you may be breathing in?

 “Recent research suggests that exposure to cleaning products or air fresheners that contain a certain volatile organic compound (VOC) called 1,4 dicholorobenzene (1,4 DCB), can reduce lung function by 4 percent.
 Another study found that the use of spray household cleaners could increase the risk of developing asthma by nearly 50 percent.